ixiaopan/blog/content/post/constrained-optimisation.md

 > Quadratic form is a polynominal function with terms all of degree of two.
-For example, $4x^2 + 2xy - 3y^2$
+For example, $4x^2 + 2xy - 3y^2$.  — Wikipedia
->
->  —Wikipedia.

-For simplicity, we often write it in matrix notation, as shown below
+Here "the degree of two" means that the sum of exponents for each term is 2.
+A general quadratic form of $n$ variables is defined below, where $M$ could be chosen symmetric.

 $$